• Home

 CHIVES

-Chives are cool-season, cold-tolerant perennials best planted in early to mid-spring for an early summer harvest.
-They are a wonderful companion plant that deters pests.
-Plant alongside carrots, celery, lettuce, peas, and tomatoes.
+Chives are cool-season, cold-tolerant perennials that are best planted in early to mid-spring for an abundant early summer harvest.
+Beyond their value in the kitchen, chives make a wonderful companion plant in the garden, naturally deterring common pests with their aromatic foliage.
+For the best results, try planting them alongside carrots, celery, lettuce, peas, and tomatoes!

 THYME